eoumenwa/Dare.ioProjects/PROJECT 12: Ansible Refactoring & Static Assignments (Imports and Roles) .md

         172.31.18.19               : ok=5    changed=2    unreachable=0    failed=1    skipped=0    rescued=0    ignored=0
         172.31.24.11               : ok=5    changed=2    unreachable=0    failed=1    skipped=0    rescued=0    ignored=0

+   Git was properly installed so I went ahead to run the playbook in real time mode and it was successful.

 ### Summary

 In this project, I learnt how to deploy and configure UAT Web Servers using Ansible imports and roles!

 ### References